 Midnight Commander – mc file manager

 You can also install the ‘mc’ file manager on your system.
 For this purpose, first, you will log in as the root user on your system.

 Then, Install mc file manager on your system using yum command:

 This process will take some time.
 During the installation, a confirmation prompt will be displayed in the terminal.
 You will press ‘y’ to proceed further.
 After that, the remaining installation will complete on your system.

 After completing the installation of the Midnight Commander, you will type ‘mc’ on the terminal to open the interface of mc file manager.

 Now, you will navigate between the options using arrow keys.
 You can open help window using ‘Alt + 1’ and can use more keys according to your requirements.

-In this article, you have learned how to manage files and directories using the terminal and how to install midnight commander tool on CentOS 8.
-I hope this article would help you in the future.
+In this article, you have learned how to manage files and directories using the terminal and how to install the midnight commander tool on CentOS 8.
+I hope this article will help you in the future.
 You can also explore more features of the mc file manager.